svgeesus/EuroMPE/Duophonic/readme.md

 with twin outputs:
 low-note priority and high-note priority.

-Re-utilising designs from the Euro-MPE project, this aims to be a high-precsion, flexible, and performance oriented duophonic MIDI to Eurockack CV module.
+Re-utilising designs from the polyphonic Euro-MPE project, this aims to be a high-precison, flexible, and performance oriented duophonic MIDI to Eurockack CV module.
-It's MPE compatible so there is expression on each of the two notes.
+It's MPE compatible, so there is independent expression on each of the two notes.

 ## MIDI connection